JILL SEYMOUR: WEST MIDLANDS MEP

 Farmer’s daughter Jill Seymour was born in Shropshire in 1958, and has lived and worked in the county almost all of her life.

-She became a member of UKIP because she was driven by a desire to expose the corruption of the European Parliament, along with the betrayal of the UK by successive government and our UK MPs.
+She is driven by a desire to expose the corruption of the European Parliament, along with the betrayal of the UK by successive government and our UK MPs.

-Jill has been heavily involved with UKIP as an activist since 2002.
+Jill has been heavily involved as an activist since 2002.
 She started as – and remains – a hard-working foot soldier, assisting with election campaigning across the UK.

 Jill says: “I want to inform the UK general public of the destruction of our economic and social fabric at the hands of the EU.
 Centuries of our hard fought democracy and our British way of life is being dismantled piece by piece, by the unelected European Commissioners and their officials acting as a self interested dictatorship, and the failure of successive UK governments to protect the interests of our citizens.